ginajonas/-Employee-Management-System/README.md

 # Employee Management System

   ## Description
   As a business owner, I want to be able to view and manage the departments, roles, and employees in my company so that I can organize and plan my business.
 This application will allow the business to add/view departments, roles, employees and update employee roles.
-This will be invoked with the command: node index.js
+This will be invoked with the command: npm start

   ## Table of Contents